maivincent/arribachocolat/_i18n/en/marques.md

 [Valdivian](https://www.facebook.com/ValdivianChocolate) owes its name to one of the oldest civilizations in Ecuador, which lived on the west coast, near Guayaquil.
 They use organic arriba cocoa from several regions, and distribute their bars in all SuperMaxi stores.

-### La Leyenda del Chocolate
-[La Leyenda del Chocolate](http://chocoleyenda.com/) is yet to be discovered - I haven't bought a bar from this brand yet!

 ### Arawi
 [Arawi](https://www.arawicacao.com/) is a company founded in 2010 in Cuenca, which produces several types of bars of organic aroma nacional fino cocoa.
 You can find their bars in Supermaxi and Coral supermarkets, among others.

+### Conexion

+[Conexion](https://www.conexionchocolate.com/), an Ecuadorian and American company, aims to promote artisanal and fair-trade chocolate made from arriba chocolate.
+Targeting the market of American fine chocolate enthusiasts, you can order their chocolate bars in the United States.
+In Quito, I found their chocolate at [Cacao & Cacao](https://kacaoshop.com/), a must-visit small shop for Ecuadorian chocolates.

+### Rights

+[Rights](https://rightschocolates.com/) is a company that promotes inclusivity by employing individuals living with physical or intellectual disabilities and producing chocolate from fine flavor cocoa in a fair-trade manner.
+Its chocolate bars can be found, among other places, in SuperMaxi supermarkets.

+### La Leyenda del Chocolate
+[La Leyenda del Chocolate](http://chocoleyenda.com/) is yet to be discovered - I haven't bought a bar from this brand yet!

 ## From Mindo